Depending on its arguments,

 If, after cancelling identical parameters in the first two arguments, the list of upper parameters contains 0, the resulting hypergeometric function is constant with the value 1.
 For details, see Algorithms.

 hypergeom([0, 0, 2, 3], [a, 0, 4], x)

 ans = 1

-If, after canceling identical parameters, the upper parameters
+If, after canceling identical parameters in the first two arguments, the upper parameters

 hypergeom([(-4), -2 , 3], [-3, 1, 4], x*pi*sqrt(2))